keybase/client/go/saltpack/specs/saltpack_armor.md

 The last point is clear when we look at how single-byte blocks are encoded.
 In standard Base64, the bytes 0x00, 0x01, and 0x02 encode to `AA`, `AQ`, and `Ag`.
 In the same alphabet, BaseX would encodes those bytes as `AA`, `AB`, and `AC`.
-The 62-character SaltPack alphabet starts with the ASCII numerals, so those bytes encode to `00`, `01`, and `02`, which is even nicer.
+The 62-character saltpack alphabet starts with the ASCII numerals, so those bytes encode to `00`, `01`, and `02`, which is even nicer.

 ### Comparison to Base85